Backlog of unexamined patent applications: Solutions

+However, the authors also emphasized that implementation of these measures would require legislative changes by the US Congress.

+In the meantime, the USPTO has been trying to implement alternative methods of expediting patent examination and of increasing its budget.
+The most effective USPTO practice of raising its revenues takes advantage of the lack of unity of invention definition in the US patent law, and of non-judicable nature of examiner's restriction requirement to split original application into numerous divisionals (each of these divisionals charges a separate set fees, even though the content(text) of each application in the family that the examiner reads is the same).
+Although the divisional splitting strategy does increase the USPTO's revenues, it also results in a longer prosecution times and a larger amount of work that examiners need to perform (e.g. to write a larger number of Office Actions).
+Therefore, it is not clear, if it is beneficial in terms of revenue per time.

-Since 2006, a number of examination collaborations, known as Patent Prosecution Highway (PPH), have been set up between various patent offices, in order to avoid the duplication of search and examination work and, hopefully, to reduce the patent backlog.
-Also, several national patent offices, including United States Patent and Trademark Office (USPTO), implemented programs for prioritized examination of patent applications in narrow categories or for patents applied by small firms.
+Another (and much less effective in practice) approach comprises collaboration between different patent offices that examine applications from the same patent family.
+For example, Patent Prosecution Highway (PPH) was set up in 2006, in order to avoid the duplication of search and examination work.
+Also, several national patent offices, including USPTO, implemented programs for prioritized examination of patent applications in narrow categories or for patents applied by small firms.
 Some of these programs have been found to benefit small firms in terms of patent citations and quality; however, possibly because of a higher market value, such prioritized patents were found to be more likely litigated later.

 However, many patent applicants can sometimes prefer a lengthy 'patent pending' period and the legal uncertainty that it brings.
 Also, since May 29, 2000, the USPTO has the policy to allow for a patent term extension beyond 20 years from the non-provisional priority date in cases when it takes the Office more than 3 years to issue a patent.
-Such policy encourages applicants not to use or demand accelerated examinations, as the term extension is added to the end of the patent life, i.e. when the patent is likely to be the most valuable (high sales are achieved).
+Such policy encourages applicants not to use or demand accelerated examinations, as the term extension is added to the end of the patent life, i.e., when the patent is likely to be the most valuable (high sales are achieved).